PavloYarmolyk/PavloArtworks/src/Artwork_paintings/adam-and-eve.md

   - paintings
 sliderImage:
   - image: ../images/005_001_Adam-and-Eve_001.jpg
+mainShortDescription: The picture shows people and parts of a computer.
+These are symbols of a combination of electronic and organic worlds.
 ---
 The picture shows people and parts of a computer.
 These are symbols of a combination of electronic and organic worlds.